oguzliv/Add_Player_Into_Event/README.md

   <li>If user not exists in the event : </li>
     <ol>
       <li>Checking if there is a suitable group with a category according to user's level</li>
-      <li>If there are any groups suitable for the user, then create new group, and update user document accordingly</li>
+      <li>If there are no groups suitable for the user, then create new group, and update user document accordingly</li>
       <li>If there are some groups suitable for user </li>
       <ol>
         <li>Check if there are any group with less than 20 users.</li>